stackhpc/ansible-slurm-appliance/ansible/roles/rebuild/README.md

   The state rebuilt nodes should go to when a rebuild completes successfully.
-Note the empty string will provide scontrol's default `nextstate=UNDRAIN` option, but this will result in nodes remaining in DRAIN state as this role explicitly drains nodes to prevent multinode jobs being backfilled onto onto a mix of "old" and "new" nodes.
+Note the empty string will provide scontrol's default `nextstate=UNDRAIN` option, but this will result in nodes remaining in DRAIN state as this role explicitly drains nodes to prevent multinode jobs being backfilled onto a mix of "old" and "new" nodes.
 - `rebuild_batch_size`: Optional integer.
 The number of nodes to rebuild per batch.
   Default 50.
 - `rebuild_batch_delay`: Optional integer.
 The number of seconds to wait between